Dan J. Harkey

 They included Napoleon Hill’s Think and Grow Rich, which instilled in her the value of self-reliance; Dr. Norman Vincent Peale’s Power of Positive Thinking, which influenced her optimistic outlook; and Dale Carnegie’s How to Win Friends and Influence People, which shaped her interpersonal skills.

 She also focused on books about management styles, human character development, motivation, and the meaning of existence.
-Her favorite authors included Milton Friedman, Peter Drucker, Earl Nightingale, Viktor Frankl, and Ralph Waldo Emerson.
-She particularly appreciated Emerson's essay on Self-Reliance, written in 1841.
+Her favorite authors included Milton Friedman, Peter Drucker, Earl Nightingale, Viktor Frankl, and Ralph Waldo Emerson. he particularly appreciated Emerson’s essay “Self-Reliance,” written in 1841.

 Article:

 Her natural major was accounting, with a minor in finance.
 She had always dreamed of becoming a CPA.
-From her early upbringing, individual accountability and self-sufficiency were drilled into her by her father, who owned and operated a few Goodyear Tire Stores.
-She gained work experience over the summers and school breaks as she would do his accounting and eventually acted as a general manager for one of his stores.
+From her early upbringing, individual accountability and self-sufficiency were instilled in her by her father, who owned and operated several Goodyear Tire Stores.
+He gained work experience over the summers and school breaks, handling his own accounting and eventually acting as a general manager for one of his stores.
 She learned what it took to get saleable skills to enter the job market.
-Customer service, compassion, tenacity, and hard work came naturally.
-She adopted the strategy of making a profit instead of losing or breaking even in her father's business.
+Customer service, compassion, tenacity, and hard work came naturally to me.
+She adopted the strategy of making a profit instead of losing or breaking even in her father’s business.

 After graduating from Berkley and getting her CPA designation, she found employment with one of the Big Four accounting firms in the USA.